Walgreens to pay $7.5M in settlement over phony pharmacist

 The district attorneys in both counties filed a consumer protection action against Walgreens.
 Prosecutors on Monday announced that the pharmacy giant agreed to settle.
 The company will pay $7.5 million in penalties, costs and remedial payments.

+Walgreens officials did not immediately respond to an email and phone call seeking comment.

-“The burden is on the company to make sure its employees are properly licensed and to complete a thorough background check,” Alameda County District Attorney Nancy O’Malley said in a news release announcing the settlement.
+“The burden is on the company to make sure its employees are properly licensed and to complete a thorough background check,” Alameda County District Attorney Nancy O’Malley said in a statement.

-In a statement Monday, Walgreens said Le hasn’t worked for the company since 2017.

-“Pharmacy quality and safety are top priorities, and upon learning of this issue, we undertook a re-verification of the licenses of all our pharmacists nationwide,” the statement said.

 The complaint alleged Walgreens failed to vet Le thoroughly when it promoted her to positions requiring a license and failed to make sure that its internal systems were strong enough to prevent an employee from evading them.